CJBgon/MHC_comb/README.md

 # MHC_comb
-Takes .json files as input and prints every possible combination of HLA class II combinations to be picked up in bash script
+Takes .json files as input and prints every biologically possible combination of HLA class I, II or both alleles to be picked up in bash script

 ## Dependencies:
 * Itertools